Kenwood, California: Parks

 Kenwood Plaza Park, located two blocks south of State Route 12 at 200 Warm Springs Road and Shaw Park, which is located at 100 Shaw Ave also off State Route 12.
 Both are managed by the Sonoma County Regional Parks Department.

 Annadel State Park lies to the west, Hood Mountain Regional Park lies to the north, and Sugarloaf Ridge State Park lies to the northeast.
 Further to the south lies Jack London State Historic Park.

 Utilities

 Western California Telephone Company provided telephone service to Kenwood, Los Gatos, Morgan Hill and Novato.
 In the 1970s it was acquired by General Telephone, (later GTE and then Verizon).
 These four areas are now all served by Verizon.
 Part of Oakmont, a large residential development within the city limits of Santa Rosa, is actually inside the Verizon service area, causing that portion to have Kenwood prefixes.
 The area code for Kenwood is 707.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 5.2 mi2, all of it land.
+According to the United States Census Bureau, the CDP covers an area of 5.2 mi2, all land.